ZeroTwoModz/NULL/README.md

 High threads = High CPU

-# READ THIS BEFORE USING TIHS TOOL
+# READ THIS BEFORE USING THIS TOOL

 NULL was created for educational purposes only ;)